Egypt opposition to protest against "invalid" constitution

 But they are unlikely to win Saturday’s referendum second round, to be held in districts seen as even more sympathetic towards Mursi’s Muslim Brotherhood, which won elections held after Mubarak was ousted in February 2011.

-The opposition National Salvation Front said there were widespread voting violations in the first round of the referendum vote and urged organisers to ensure that the second round was properly supervised.
+The opposition National Salvation Front said there were widespread voting violations in the first round of the referendum vote and urged organizers to ensure that the second round was properly supervised.

-It has called for protests across Egypt on Tuesday “to stop forgery and bring down the invalid draft constitution” and wants organisers to re-run the first round of voting.
+It has called for protests across Egypt on Tuesday “to stop forgery and bring down the invalid draft constitution” and wants organizers to re-run the first round of voting.

 In Cairo, the Front plans to hold demonstrations at Tahrir Square, cradle of the revolution that toppled Mubarak, and outside Mursi’s presidential palace, still ringed with tanks after earlier protests.